Lalaine Siruno MA, MSc

 6. Migration and Development

 8. Population, Development and Labour Economics

-She is also looking more closely into the role of beliefs in migration and exploring the notion of what she calls "voluntary irregularity" in migration trajectories.
+In addition, Lalaine is looking more closely into the role of beliefs in migration and exploring the notion of what she calls "voluntary irregularity" in migration trajectories.
 The overarching objective of her research project is to elucidate a more nuanced and dynamic understanding of the relationship between (irregular) migration and human development.

 She has held research and/or teaching positions in various higher education institutions including the the University of the Philippines - Diliman, University of Oslo, and TU Delft.
 She has also been a visiting researcher at the Oxford Poverty and Human Development Initiative (OPHI), University of Oxford.